-To address users’ changing expectations, you might have to continually tweak your results using tools like Rules or
+To address users’ changing expectations, you might have to tweak your results using tools like Rules or

 What is Dynamic Re-Ranking?

-Getting back to the generic drug-store example, the Dynamic Re-Ranking feature detects that people searching for “mask” are mostly looking for surgical masks instead of face masks and automatically boosts surgical masks higher in the results.
+Returning to the drugstore example, Dynamic Re-Ranking detects that people searching for “mask” are often looking for surgical masks instead of face masks and automatically boosts surgical masks in the results.
 This, in turn, leads to a more relevant search and can result in a higher conversion rate without you having to create Rules or use optional filters to tweak relevance.

 Effect on relevance